Skip to main content

 • Bone spurs or osteophytes

-To correct this problem, your doctor may perform an anterior cervical discectomy to decompress your nerves.
+To correct your condition, your doctor may perform an ACDF to decompress your nerves.

-After your minimally invasive cervical spine surgery, you will be taken to the recovery area, and your NJ doctor will discuss with you and your family how your procedure went.
+After your cervical spine surgery, you will be taken to the recovery area, and your surgeon will discuss with you and your family how your procedure went.
 Most patients can leave the hospital within 24 hours of the surgery.

-You may have to avoid foods that are difficult to swallow for a period of time.
-Additionally, many patients have neck pain and stiffness.
-Your NJ surgeon may ask that you maintain appropriate posture and avoid heavy lifting or excessive bending while your neck is healing.
+Your surgeon may ask that you maintain appropriate posture and avoid heavy lifting or excessive bending while your neck is healing.
 Most patients are able to return to sedentary work within a week or two of the surgery.

 Most patients feel recovered from the pain related to their surgery within 2-4 weeks.
 Every person heals differently, so be sure to discuss your specific recovery course with your doctor so you understand what to expect.

 Resumption of most activities is permitted after 6 weeks.
-If you have had a fusion, your doctor may advise to avoid certain high stress activities or work tasks until your fusion has solidified.
-This may take a few to several months.
+Your doctor may advise to avoid certain high stress activities or work tasks until your fusion has solidified.
+This may take a few months.

 You may benefit from a short course of physical therapy to help you regain flexibility and strength after fusion surgery in NJ.
 This active rehab program should focus on regaining normal mobility and independence.

-Meeting with one of our professional doctors in our New Jersey offices is the best way to decide if spinal fusion surgery is the right choice for you.
+Meeting with one of our professional doctors in our New Jersey offices is the best way to decide if ACDF is the right choice for you.